Workato > Launch Tallyfy processes from Workato

 - API “captures” = UI “form fields”

-- Test thoroughly with sample data
+- Test everything with sample data first

 - Set up monitoring and alerts

-- Consider building a library of reusable recipes
+- Build a library of reusable recipes

-- Review Tallyfy’s API documentation ↗
+- Check out Tallyfy’s API documentation ↗

-- Consult Workato’s HTTP connector guide ↗
+- Look at Workato’s HTTP connector guide ↗

 - Contact Tallyfy support for API questions